Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 ### stop-endpoint.ps1

-What this script does
+What this script does:

-1. Stops the Live Event if running
+1. Stops the Live Event if running.
-2. Stops the default Streaming Endpoint
+2. Stops the default Streaming Endpoint.

-Requirements
+Requirements:

-- `setup.ps1` executed beforehand
+- `setup.ps1` executed beforehand.
-- `setup-vod.ps1` executed beforehand
 - The following fields must be filled in the `config.json` file:
   - `ResourceGroup`
   - `StorageAccount`
   - `MediaServiceAccount`

-Run
+Run:

 ```powershell
 .\stop-endpoint.ps1